notcome/indescript/README.md

 # Indescript

-A toy compiler for a Haskell-like language, at early stage and under heavy development.
+Indescript is a toy compiler for a Haskell-like language, at early stage yet the development progress is slow.